Elevatorisbest/Lyridan/README.md

 ## Install

+⚠️ Lyridan has been made and tested only on Windows.
+I have no idea if it can run on Linux.

 #### 1. Ensure that you have Python installed on your PC (Python 3.8 at minimum).
 #### 2. Download the newest release of Lyridan from the Releases page of this repository.
 #### 3. Place Lyridan.exe where you wish to use it (eg. Downloads folder, Desktop, etc.)